 It may be our own example, but targeting people at the decision stage of the buyer’s journey is essential to capture their information, and also to help marketers prioritise leads, in order to know which are worth pursuing.
 And that’s what Aira’s own credentials deck does.

 At this stage the visitor has decided that an inbound marketing agency could help them, so they are probably compiling a list of service providers and whittling it down.
 Prospective Aira clients can download our credentials deck – which gives information about the company, its services and successes – by simply entering their name and email address on a dedicated landing page.
 They get the credentials deck to help them consider their options and we add them as a lead in our CRM.
-This means we know the people who download this deck are in the right frame of mind to be contacted about using the Aira service, and it helps us prioritise these leads over users downloading other content types.
+This means we know the people who download this deck are in the right frame of mind to be contacted about using the Aira service, or potentially about an inbound marketing consultation, and it helps us prioritise these leads over users downloading other content types.

 Properly implemented inbound marketing – like in the examples above – is often more effective than traditional interruptive marketing techniques, and it’s genuinely helpful to your audience.
 What’s not to like?!